TanmayJain97/Address-Book-JDBC/README.md

 # Address-Book-JDBC

-Modified to UC 22 - Ability to Read Entries of Address Book from JSONServer
+Modified to UC 23 - Ability to Add Multiple Entries to Address Book JSONServer and sync with Address Book Application Memory